Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-At a base level, if you are only using the card domestically and charging $1,000 a month on it or $12,000 annually, you would be rewarded at the 1.75% cash back level and earn $210 for the year.
+At a base level, if you’re only using the card domestically and charging $1,000 a month on it ($12,000 annually), you would be rewarded at the 1% cash back level and earn $120 for the year.

-Keep the domestic spending at $12,000 annually and add $6,000 in purchases abroad – and you would be rewarded with $300 in cash back rewards and waive paying $150 in foreign transaction fees.
+Keep the domestic spending at $12,000 annually and add $6,000 in USD purchases – and you would be rewarded with $150 in cash back rewards and waive paying $150 in foreign transaction fees.

 $6,000 * 2.5% fees = $150

-At the other end of the spectrum if you’re a heavier spender and had reason to charge $2,000 a month or $24,000 annually apiece on domestic and foreign purchases – you could be earning an additional $780 per year – and that’s after taking into account the foreign exchange fees you will be paying.
+At the other end of the spectrum, if you’re a heavier spender and had reason to charge $2,000 a month or $24,000 annually on each domestic and USD purchases – you could be earning an additional $360 per year – and that’s after taking into account the foreign exchange fees you will be paying.

 No annual fee!

 The third noteworthy feature of the Rogers Platinum card that there is no annual fee.

 Those rewards earned above are yours in full and not clawed back annually.